Disabled Toilet Alarm System

 Who are these systems for?

-Toilet Alarm: Complete disabled toilet alarm kit with call point and overdoor light for accessible toilets.
+Toilet Alarm: Complete disabled toilet alarm kit with call point and overdoor light.

-Toilet Alarm Call Point Only: Call point option for sites that already have an overdoor light installed.
+Toilet Alarm Call Point Only: Call point option for sites with an existing overdoor light.

-Additional Overdoor Light with Piezo: Extra overdoor light and buzzer for larger areas or multiple approach paths.
+Additional Overdoor Light with Piezo: Extra visual and audible alert coverage.

-Green Mushroom Push Button: Large, easy-to-press button for Assist or standard call activation.
+Green Mushroom Push Button: Large assist or call activation button.

-Blue Strobe Light or Siren with Strobe: High-visibility visual alert, with or without integrated siren, for noisy or busy areas.
+Blue Strobe Light or Siren with Strobe: High-visibility alert for noisy areas.

-Plug in UHF Transmitter – Toilet Alarm: Adds wireless signalling from the toilet alarm to compatible pagers or receivers.
+Plug in UHF Transmitter – Toilet Alarm: Adds wireless alerts to compatible pagers.

-PowerShield DC Mini UPS: Backup power so the alarm continues to operate during short power outages.
+PowerShield DC Mini UPS: Backup power during short outages.

-Silicon Waterproof Gasket: Gasket used to improve moisture resistance around call points in wet areas.
+Silicon Waterproof Gasket: Improves moisture resistance in wet areas.

 Key features and benefits